 Around that time I met Karly Rauchelle.
 After her own tragic loss Karly as a young widow had also identified the gap in specialized grief support for individuals and families.
 During a time of raw grief, she commenced the heavy paperwork and compliance tasks of forming and starting an Australian Charity to address this community need.Over a café table two strangers met and the two organisations merged.
 Karly’s achievements were an invaluable asset to the Grief Centre.
 Karly was ready for change after the handover, and so with grateful thanks to each other we moved forward.
 Michelle and I would spend the next few years in the continuance of the work we began before following her other passions with homelessness and disability work.
 I remained at the helm of the Centre.

-The Grief Centre today has a Advisory Board, a Business Development Officer and a Business Lead Team to manage and grow our range of community-based specialist grief support services.
+The Grief Centre today has a Management Committee, a Business Development Manager and an Executive Leadership Team to manage and grow our range of community-based specialist grief support services.
 This mix of well-qualified, pro-bono and volunteer staff are from diverse backgrounds and each member brings unique skills, passion and wisdom from their lived experience of grief.
 Together we are excited and committed to changing the way grief is viewed and responded to within the lives of individuals, families, workplaces and communities.
 We acknowledge the great work being done by many in the field of grief and loss in Western Australia.
 We look forward to working with, and building upon, their years of experience and dedication.”

 – Christine Richardson

-The Grief Centre of Western Australia (GCWA) is the trading name for WA Grief Support Incorporated the legal entity for our charity.
-We are a Health Promotion Charity with Deductible Give Recipient status.
-The GCWA operates under the guidance of an Advisory Board and the following aims and objectives:
+WA Grief Support Incorporated, trading as The Grief Centre of Western Australia is a Health Promotion Charity with Deductible Gift Recipient status.
+GCWA operates under the guidance of a Management Committee.

 Quality counselling, support groups and creative workshops for people living with grief.